laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/10-Style-React-Components-with-className-and-inline-Styles.md

 ## Notes

-- Application layout is only one part of the user interface equation.
+- The application layout is only one part of the user interface equation.
 Another part is styling.

 ```html
 <body>